 It’s very important to stay up with the changing business and market environment.
 And many firms have done so by employing a number of additional digital marketing strategies.
 Here are some digital marketing trends to consider as part of your Digital Transformation strategy.

 Now that you know what are the needs and importance of digital transformation in the pharmaceutical sector, let’s look at how Covid-19 has influenced and accelerated the pace of digital transformation in the pharmaceutical industry.
+During the digital transformation make sure your product complies with healthcare industry standards like HL7 FHIR server.

 Impact of COVID-19 on Digital Transformation of the Pharma Industry